sbar04/syslib2025/logs/W3_gitOverhaul_2025-02-08.md

 * `git commit -m "commit message here"` the -m lets you write the commit message in the command line; this is also why I configured a text editor when doing git configs
 * A commit provides a snapshot of my files
 * `git push` actually pushes it to GitHub
+* IF I accidentally stage something with `git add fileName`, undo it with `git restore --staged fileName`

 ## Pulling from GitHub
 * If I edit in GitHub rather than the CLI, I need to pull those changes to my machine